denis-hrebeniuk/denis-hrebeniuk/README.md

     <strong>Python for back-end development</strong>.
   </p>
   <p>
-    ✍ I started programming at the age of 11, and since then I have tried my hand in many fields such as desktop and mobile software development, the development of Telegram/Discord bots, and even the development of a library using the NDK and C++.
+    ✍ I started programming at the age of 11, and since then I have tried my hand in many fields such as desktop and mobile software development, the development of Telegram/Discord bots, and even the development using the NDK and C++.
   </p>
 </div>
 <div id="skills" align="center">